Georgetown Law Center on Privacy & Technology v. CBP

 On December 20, 2018, then-Secretary of Homeland Security, Kirstjen M. Nielsen, announced a new government policy, the so-called “Migrant Protection Protocols” (MPP), which would force noncitizens seeking admission from Mexico to return to Mexico to await their removal proceedings.
 The Trump administration voiced its intention to implement the policy “on a large scale basis,” beginning first with San Ysidro Port of Entry in California on January 28, 2019.
 MPP sparked litigation and in 2021, the Biden administration terminated the program.
 More information about MPP and related litigation is available here.

 On May 17, 2023, American Oversight filed a lawsuit under the Freedom of Information Act (FOIA) seeking to compel the release of communications from Trump administration political appointees to anti-immigrant groups concerning MPP.
+Defendants filed their answer to the complaint on July 26, 2023.
+As of June 2024, the parties continue to file joint status reports with the court while production is ongoing.

 Documents: